Har23s/Document-Text-Extraction/README.md

 The recognized text and visualization results are saved in the output/ directory.
 The code ensures stable performance on any system by forcing all computations to use float32.

-In short, this script provides a step-by-step, CPU-compatible OCR pipeline that converts document images into readable text using the DeepSeek-AI model.
+In short, this script provides a step-by-step, CPU and GPU-compatible OCR pipeline that converts document images into readable text using the DeepSeek-AI model.